 In our conversation, Fowler talks about meeting Keith Richards as a teenager, overcoming performance anxiety, receiving encouragement from Harry Bellafonte, touring with Steven Seagal, and never forgetting the lessons his mother taught him.

 Robert Ferraro: Bernard, spanning more than 30 years, you have written, produced, and sang on solo projects for every member of the Rolling Stones, and have performed on every Stones tour and album except one.
-I think you’ve got the gig.
+Do you think you’ve got the gig?

-RF: When Mick asked you to do all of those things consecutively – his album, his tour, joining the Stones on the road – you must have been flying high.
+Robert: When Mick asked you to do all of those things consecutively – his album, his tour, joining the Stones on the road – I’d imagine you were beyond happy?

 Bernard: It was definitely a big moment, but it almost wasn’t!
 It didn’t go down as easily as I just said.
 Mick actually requested that I audition for his solo tour, and that struck a bad note with me because I had already worked with him on the record.
 My feelings were definitely getting in the way for a minute.
 Carmine Rojas (bassist for David Bowie, among others) spoke to me though, and he made me go in and do the audition.
 I killed it and got the gig, and I am forever grateful to him for having that talk with me.